Largs: During World War II

+Demography

 Culture

 The Largs Viking Festival is an annual event held in the town, to commemorate the Battle of Largs, a pivotal conflict between the Scots and the Norsemen.
 First held in 1980, the festival takes place each year between late August to early September.
 It features traditional Viking crafts and displays, parades, live music, markets, and fairground rides.
 The closing night of the festival features a battle reenactment, the burning of a Viking longship and a fireworks display.
 The festival attracts thousands of visitors each year, celebrating the towns Viking heritage and history.
 Barrfields Pavilion, as it was originally known, was officially opened on 11 April 1930, as a popular variety theatre to cater for the thousands of summer tourists who visited the town.

 Originally seating 1003, it was home to the lavish Barrfields Summer Season Revues.
 Many international Scottish entertainers and actors have played the theatre over the years including Rikki Fulton, Jack Milroy, Jimmy Logan, Stanley Baxter, The Krankies, Ronnie Corbett, Johnny Beattie, Billy Connolly and from south of the border, Frankie Vaughan and Pat Kirkwood.
 In 1995, the pavilion was refurbished and reconstructed into a visitor centre known as “Vikingar!”.

 Since 2012, Largs hosts the popular Largs Live on the last weekend in June with live music around pubs, restaurants and other venues over Friday, Saturday and Sunday.

 The Kelburn Garden Party is an annual music and arts festival that takes place over 4 days in the grounds of Kelburn Castle each summer.
 Established in 2009, the festival has become increasing popular and often sells out the 4,000 tickets available.
 Largs hosted the National Mòd in 1956, 1965 and 2002.